 Sometimes it can feel like all of the various systems, tools and apps are just one step away from asking you to submit a blood sample each time you log in.
 We get it; passwords can be a pain.
-You know they’re needed, but the requirements that go into creating a secure password aren’t always fun to deal with.
-That said, anyone who’s experienced a data breach of any kind will tell you that proper password security is worth the extra effort.
+You know they’re needed, but the requirements that go into maintaining a healthy password strategy aren’t always fun to deal with.
+That said, anyone who’s experienced a data breach of any kind will tell you that the extra work is worth it.
 But it's a fine line, right?
 You want security, but you also want a positive user experience.

 So what’s the right balance?
-Which password security measures are worth embracing with open and enthusiastic arms?
-Today, we’ll discuss what password experts say are the top must-haves for password security.
+Which measures are worth embracing with open and enthusiastic arms?
+Today, we’ll discuss what experts say are the top must-haves for password security.

 But how long is long enough?
 Password length requirements vary greatly across organizations, platforms and business sectors.
 However, we’re finding that more platforms (particularly those containing highly sensitive information) are quickly moving toward 15-character minimums.
-But why 15?
-Well, according to a well-respected study from cybersecurity company Hive Systems, a complex, 15-character password is virtually impenetrable.
+Why 15?
+Well, according to a respected study from cybersecurity company Hive Systems, a complex, 15-character password is “virtually impenetrable.”

 Getting locked out of a system for entering an incorrect password can be frustrating to users.
-However, according to NIST and other security experts, account locking is an important safety measure for technology providers and system admins to implement.
-By locking an account after a designated number of failed login attempts, organizations can better deter hackers (or hacker bots) from entering password combination after password combination until they guess the magic combo.
-But again, it’s a fine line.
+However, according to NIST and other security experts, account locking is an important safety measure for technology providers to implement.
+By locking an account after a designated number of failed login attempts, platforms can better deter hackers (or hacker bots) from entering password combination after password combination until they guess the magic combo.
+But again, it’s a balance.

 Bypassing passwords altogether

 In many cases, passwords are a necessary evil.
-Dramatic?
-Well, what we mean is that passwords drive security, but they're not much fun for people to come up with, manage and remember.
+Yes, that’s a little dramatic, but what we mean is that while passwords drive security, they're not much fun for people to come up with, manage and remember.
 And really, the majority of people rely on pretty weak passwords (thus all the system-enforced password requirements).
 Therefore, avoiding passwords altogether isn’t a terrible idea and can work wonderfully in certain scenarios.

 Security alerts and notifications

 While so much of password security is automated nowadays, there’s still a level of human oversight that’s needed.
-Managers and system users absolutely must be made part of the security process.
+Admins, managers and system users absolutely must be made part of the security process.
 One way to do this is to utilize automated alerts and notifications that are already available within a platform.
 For example, our system users and admins can receive an email and/or text as soon as something fishy (or should we say phishy) occurs.
-Depending on an organization’s preferences, they can set up notifications that trigger for any number of reasons, including when an email id changes, an account locks, an attempted login occurs outside of a list of approved IP addresses, a password changes and more.
+Depending on an organization’s preferences, they can set up notifications that trigger for any number of reasons, including when an email id or password changes, an account locks, an attempted login occurs outside of a list of approved IP addresses, and more.

 Notifying the right people that there’s a potential issue is step one, but it’s also worth putting backup safeguards in place to ensure people can act quickly when there’s a real threat.
 We’ve all experienced a full inbox before; it’s easy to ignore emails or tell yourself you’ll get to them later.
 This is not unusual.
 But what if there’s a real password security breach?
 Wouldn’t it be better for the right people to receive not only an email notification, but also a text right to their phone?
 Or what if a user's email has also been compromised?
 Wouldn’t a backup text be a good thing?